 Our courses provoke independent and creative thought.
 Through a close evaluation of diverse evidence, students learn to generate and defend original arguments, to evaluate and contribute to scholarly conversations, and to reflect on the relationship between past and present.

-Troubled Transformations: History of Modern China
+History of Dynastic China

 History Department Prizes